How does this company make money?

 What does this company depend on?

-The mechanism depends on coherent optical DSPs from Acacia Communications and similar suppliers, tunable laser modules meeting ITU-T wavelength grid standards, high-speed SerDes chips for 400G and 800G interfaces, optical fiber test facilities for validating long-haul transmission performance, and ITU-T and IEEE protocol compliance certifications.
+The company cannot operate without coherent optical DSP chips from Acacia Communications and similarly specialized suppliers.
+It also relies on tunable laser modules that meet ITU-T wavelength grid standards, high-speed SerDes chips for 400G and 800G interfaces, optical fiber test facilities to validate long-haul transmission, and ITU-T and IEEE compliance certifications that allow equipment to connect to carrier networks.

 Who depends on this company?